bacloud14/Secluded/README.md

 Todo:

-A lot of things, basically only URL generation is done at this stage; No statistics logic was written.
+Alot of things, basically only URL generation is done at this stage; No statistics logic was written.
 A beautiful statistics dashboard.

 Please see open issues for a specific issue, and do not hesitate to open any new issue (like better code, readability, modularity and best practice, performance, better UI or even functionality enhancements...).

-Please know that I am not a keen NodeJS developer, but I successfully made this web application.
+Please note that I am not a keen NodeJS developer, but I successfully made this web application.
 It is in its early stage and not proper for final service yet.

 If you contribute, please consider that I can merge and publish a new release under one channel or another.
 It will be 100% free although I can add ads to generate some coffee expenses :)

-If you want to maintain the project with me; You can always ask.
+If you want to maintain the project with me, you can always ask.

 Please keep it fair if you want to deploy anywhere; Ask for permission.